- 1. Popular Movies+

-Rats, rubbish and crime are everywhere in Gotham City, and now this city is a lost cause.
+Rats, rubbish, and crime are everywhere in Gotham City, and now this city is a lost cause.
 The society has failed the lower class.
 The class difference between the rich and poor is represented by the new mayor Thomas Wayne.
 This difference has escalated so much that this enormous gulf can't be filled.
 The audience sees between the major turns and twists that how Arthur's daily life is affected due to his mental illness and how people interact with him.
-At first, Arthur seems like someone incapable of harming or interact with others a gentle soul, but his particular weirdness attracts bullies like flies.
-The Gotham City is struggling with its deteriorating economy, and everyone is suffering, including Arthur, but his condition is worse than others due to his mental illness.
-Arthur gets beaten up, laughed at by strangers, and shunned at his day job as a clown, which is sending him on a downward spiral.
+At first, Arthur seems like someone incapable of harming or interact with others, a gentle soul, but his particular weirdness attracts bullies like flies.
+Gotham City struggles with its deteriorating economy, and everyone is suffering, including Arthur, but his condition is worse than others due to his mental illness.
+Arthur gets beaten up, laughed at by strangers, and shunned at his day job as a clown, sending him on a downward spiral.

-Living with elderly mother Penny Joaquin has depicted our Gotham villain to be mentally ill and lonely man dreaming of a life as a beloved standup comedian.
+Living with elderly mother, Penny Joaquin has depicted our Gotham villain to be a mentally ill and lonely man dreaming of a life as a beloved standup comedian.
 Phoenix laughs maniacally, flail, dance, and commits some truly disgusting and hideous crimes and takes pleasure in them.
-The eyes of Arthur look pained as if he has been bawling his eyes out and when he laughs his laugh rattles through his body as if it has been slashed from his lungs.
-According to a little card that he carries for medical purposes, he breaks into screeching laughter at unfortunate and uncomfortable moments it's a condition a sort of Tourettes Syndrome.
-These mirthless hysterics can happen on stage, where Arthur is desperately trying to be a standup comedian and on the bus where it alarms everyone.
+Arthur's eyes look pained as if he has been bawling his eyes out, and when he laughs, his laugh rattles through his body as if it has been slashed from his lungs.
+According to a little card that he carries for medical purposes, he breaks into screeching laughter at unfortunate and uncomfortable moments.
+It's a condition a sort of Tourettes Syndrome.
+These mirthless hysterics can happen on stage, where Arthur is desperately trying to be a standup comedian, and on the bus where it alarms everyone.

 Due to the unexpected recognition gained by a clip of his standup comedy Arthur is invited on Murray's show.
 Arthur asks Murray to introduce him as Joker on the live show.
 After telling morbid jokes and ranting about how society looks down and abandons those who are oppressed or mentally ill.
 He confesses to the murders on the subway and kills Murray Franklin on the live TV because he thinks Murray only cares about the victims because they are rich and would walk over his corpse if he was dead instead of those men.